 How to pass a 2D array from one class to another in Tkinter?

-Understanding the Scenario: Before we dive into the implementation details, let's consider a common scenario where passing a 2D array between classes is required.
-Suppose we have a Tkinter application with two classes: ClassA and ClassB.
-ClassA contains a 2D array, and we want to pass this array to ClassB to perform some operations or display the data in a different context.
+Consider a common scenario where we have a Tkinter application with two classes: ClassA and ClassB.
+ClassA contains a 2D array, and we want to pass this array to ClassB to perform operations or display the data.

-Approach 1: Passing the 2D Array through Constructor
+Approach 1: Passing Through Constructor

 import tkinter as tk